villez/rbcal/README.md

   is bigger than the second, wrap over to the next year
 * two numbers separated by a space: month and year
 * two dash-separated numbers + 3rd number: month range and year
-* four numbers: month firstyear month lastyear
+* four numbers: month firstyear month lastyear (also support month/firstyear month/lastyear)

 ## Installing